Iterative Compositional Data Generation for Robot Control: Introduction

 \section{Introduction}

 Augmenting model training with self-generated data is a promising approach to improve sample efficiency in domains where collecting real data is expensive.
-In the context of robotic manipulation, gathering new experience requires operating a physical robot---a process that is labor- and time-intensive, and incurs wear, maintenance, and energy costs.
+In the context of robotic manipulation, gathering new experience requires operating a robot---a process that is not only labor- and time-intensive, but also demands expert knowledge, either to collect datasets or to monitor reinforcement learning (RL) training and scale policies to obtain datasets across a wide range of task variations.
 Consequently, collecting data from scratch for every possible new manipulation task quickly becomes impractical as evidenced by various large-scale data collection efforts~\citep{walke2023bridgedata, openx2023openx, khazatsky2024droid}.
-Recent work has shown that current generative models can produce data of sufficient quality to enable training models with substantially reduced real-world experience, including in control settings~\citep{yu2023scaling, lu2023synthetic, liang2023adaptdiffuser}.
+Recent work has shown that current generative models can produce data of sufficient quality to enable training models with substantially reduced real experience, including in control settings~\citep{yu2023scaling, lu2023synthetic, liang2023adaptdiffuser}.
 However, most existing approaches focus on improving sample efficiency within a single task, and do not leverage self-generated data to accelerate learning on entirely new tasks~\citep{ janner2022planning, lu2023synthetic}.

 In this work, we investigate whether a robot learning system can iteratively improve its ability to solve unseen tasks by generating artificial training data for those unseen tasks with a self-improving generative model (Figure~\ref{fig:methodFigure}).
 We leverage the insight that cross-embodiment robotic manipulation domains exhibit an inherent compositional structure, whereby each task solution involves a unique composition of reusable models of objects, skills, and controllers.
-Our central hypothesis is that constructing model architectures that explicitly exploit this compositionality enables {\em zero-shot generation of high-quality synthetic training data} for novel task compositions, mitigating the need to relearn every task from scratch on a physical robot.
+Our central hypothesis is that constructing model architectures that explicitly exploit this compositionality enables {\em zero-shot generation of high-quality synthetic training data} for novel task compositions, mitigating the need to relearn or collect data for every task from scratch.

 We focus on a reinforcement learning (RL) setting in which tasks are defined compositionally~\citep{Mendez2022, hussing2024robotic}, constructed by combining a small number of elements such as robots, objects, obstacles, and goals.
 Intuitively, machine learning approaches can exploit the inherent combinatorial structure of these domains to generalize to unseen task configurations.
 Yet, standard single-and multi-task agents require vast amounts of data in such settings, struggling to exploit the compositional structure when the available data is small.
 Learners are better able to exploit the structure when the policy architecture mirrors the underlying task factorization~\citep{devin2017learning, andreas2017modular, Mendez2022, mendez2022modular}.